 7. Sesame Seeds

 Sesame seeds are a good source of vitamin B12, with approximately 0.1 μg of vitamin B12 per tablespoon of sesame seeds.
-Sesame seeds can be used in various Indian dishes like chutneys, desserts, and snacks, and can add a nutty flavour and a boost of vitamin B12 to the diet.
+Sesame seeds can be used in various Indian dishes like chutneys, desserts, and snacks, and can add a nutty flavor and a boost of vitamin B12 to the diet.

 Mushrooms are known to contain small amounts of vitamin B12.
 However, the vitamin B12 content in mushrooms can vary and may not be sufficient to meet the daily recommended intake.